dpgaspar/Flask-AppBuilder/docs/views.rst

 You can find this example on `SimpleView2 <https://github.com/dpgaspar/Flask-AppBuilder/tree/master/examples/simpleview2>`_.
 Take a look at their definition:

-.. automodule:: flask.ext.appbuilder.baseviews
+.. automodule:: flask_appbuilder.baseviews

     .. autofunction:: expose

-.. automodule:: flask.ext.appbuilder.security.decorators
+.. automodule:: flask_appbuilder.security.decorators

     .. autofunction:: has_access